Lundalogik/field-samples/API/generate-api-tokens.md

 In order to generate API tokens to be used instead of Lime Field passwords in public scripts you need:

-1. Valid Lime Field account
+1. A valid Lime Field account
 2. Execute the following request, where `API_TOKEN_NAME` is a string of your choice

 __Every time you execute the request the token with that name will be regenerated.__